svermeulen/vim-easyclip/README.md

     nmap <c-f> <plug>EasyClipSwapPasteForward
     nmap <c-d> <plug>EasyClipSwapPasteBackwards

-Or to use `gs` for substitute include the following:
+Or to use `gs` for substitute include the following:  (in this case you don't need to turn off the default since the default is already disabled)

     nmap <silent> gs <plug>SubstituteOverMotionMap
     nmap gss <plug>SubstituteLine